flexmonster/pivot-vue/README.md

 For Vue 3:
 - [Integration with Vue 3](https://www.flexmonster.com/doc/integration-with-vue-3/?r=sample_vue) — learn how to integrate Flexmonster into a Vue 3 project.
 - [Usage examples in Vue 3](https://www.flexmonster.com/doc/usage-examples-vue-3/?r=sample_vue) — see details on Flexmonster usage in Vue 3.

+For Nuxt:
+- [Integration with Nuxt](https://www.flexmonster.com/doc/integration-with-nuxt/?r=sample_vue) — learn how to integrate Flexmonster into a Nuxt project.

 For Vue 2:
 - [Integration with Vue 2](https://www.flexmonster.com/doc/integration-with-vue-2/?r=sample_vue) — learn how to integrate Flexmonster into a Vue 2 project.